The Northside Neighborhood has been designated by the Town Council as a Neighborhood Conservation District zoning overlay.

 If you have questions, please contact the Town's Development Services Division at 919-969-5066.
 The Development Services Desk is located on the 1st floor of Town Hall, 405 Martin Luther King Jr. Blvd., Chapel Hill, 27514.

 Permits Needed for Construction

 For any type of construction (including additions and renovations) to your house or property, it is most likely necessary to obtain a permit from the Development Services Division of the Office of Planning and Sustainability.
 Prior to beginning any work on your property, please contact the Development Services Division.

 For the Staff Evaluation Form, click here: Regulations and Standards Application for Single-Family

-- Projects that add less than 250 square feet of floor area require a Single-family Zoning Compliance Permit (some projects may only need a Single-family Express Zoning Compliance Permit).
+- Projects that add less than 250 square feet of floor area require a Single-family Zoning Compliance Permit.

 - Projects adding more than 250 square feet of floor area or proposing demolition need approval from the Town’s Planning Board and should use the form for NCD Site Plan Review.

 - For Northside submittal deadlines for the Planning Commission, click here.